Coalition Fake Nuclear Facts

 Guidelines for using statistics in public debate

-Some guidelines for using statistics in public debate: These guidelines came from considering the nuclear campaign’s electricity cost claims.
+These guidelines for using statistics in public debates came from considering the nuclear campaign’s electricity cost claims.

 - Choose Appropriate Comparison Metrics: Ensure the statistics you use for comparisons are relevant and adequate.
-Using a single metric and ignoring others can lead to misleading conclusions.
-(Example: The Coalition focused solely on peak-hour electricity usage costs, neglecting other factors such as off-peak usage costs and daily costs.)
+Using a single metric that ignores other relevant factors often produces misleading conclusions.
+(Example: The Coalition focused solely on peak-hour electricity usage costs, neglecting other factors such as off-peak and daily costs.)

 - Use Reliable and Reputable Sources: Rely on trusted and credible sources for your data.
 (Example: The Coalition’s reliance on the 56 c/kWh Australian cost led to invalid comparisons and misleading talking points.)